How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Hawaii?

-In Hawaii, security deposits are limited to 1 month rent.
-Landlords must return the deposit within 14 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
+In Hawaii, security deposits are capped at 1 month rent.
+Landlords must return the deposit within 14 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.

 How much notice is required to terminate a lease in Hawaii?

-For month-to-month tenancies in Hawaii, landlords must provide 45 days written notice notice and tenants must provide 28 days written notice notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, Hawaii requires landlords to give 45 days written notice notice and tenants to give 28 days written notice notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Hawaii Residential Lease Agreement?